opencfp/opencfp/README.md

 <a name="json-api" />
 ## JSON API

-OpenCFP has a JSON API that can be used by third-party applications to take advantage of a set of OpenCFP features on behalf of an OpenCFP user.
+OpenCFP has a JSON API that can be used by third-party applications to take advantage of a set of features on behalf of a user.
 The API is enabled by default, but can be disabled if not needed for your instance of OpenCFP.

 ### Authentication